yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/savepoint_rollback.md

 #### NAME

-The name of the savepoint to which you wish to rollback.
+The name of the savepoint to which you wish to roll back.

 ## Examples